Exponential Plot Delay

 - The Pokémon anime follows the above formula almost exactly.
 Originally it was working up to a conclusion, then it got a popularity explosion and the executives wouldn't let it finish.

 - One Piece.
 Going through East Blue to get to the Grand Line took 62 episodes.
-They are past 500 episodes and are still in the Grand Line, and the Grand Line is now split up with the New World as a second goal that they must reach before they can actually get to the One Piece.
+They are past 500 episodes and are still in the Grand Line.
+Eiichiro Oda supposedly said the series was halfway through at or before the Marineford War, but with both the anime and the manga slowing in pacing, with many dangling plot threads, the second half seems to be much longer than the first.

 - Bleach: The bad guys introduced at around Volume 20 take up the next 15 volumes by themselves, with a further six split between those enemies and the Big Bad's big invasion.